Mickey Whatley: Party Switch

 Made national headlines when both he and Representative Margaret Gamble switched from the Republican to Democratic parties in 2000.

 Death

-Mickey Whatley died on August 16, 2011 at his home.
+Mickey Whatley died on August 16, 2011, at his home.
 He died at age 75.
 He was preceded in death by his parents, Louise Ottille McDonald)Stewart, Lawrence C. Stewart; and sister Dorothy Louise (Whatley) Boatwright.
-His burial and dedicated sculpture of him while a young Charleston County police officer is located at Carolina Memorial Park, North Charleston, South Carolina, USA.
+His burial and dedicated sculpture of him while a young Charleston County police officer is located at Carolina Memorial Park, North Charleston, South Carolina, US.